isaac-diez/3.02-Patterns/src/main/java/org/example/Level1/README.md

 📄**Description**

-Main objective is to practice and learn is about practice and learn Singleton Design Pattern
+Main objective is to practice and learn is about practice and learn Builder Design Pattern

 ### English
+Develop a pizza command management system using the Java Builder design pattern.
+The system should allow the creation of different types of pizzas with different configurations of size, mass and different ingredients.

+Define a Pizza class with the following attributes:
+- Size
+- Dough
+- Toppings

+Create a PizzaBuilder interface with the methods needed to configure the size, dough and ingredients of a pizza.
+Implement one or more classes that act as specific builders (PizzaBuilder) for different types of pizzas.
+For example, you could have a builder for Hawaiian pizza, another for vegetarian pizza, etc.
-Create a class that relies on the operation of the commando 'Undo'.
-This class will be used by the Main Class, which will allow you to introduce options for console.
+Develop a PizzaBuilder class that will allow you to build pizzas in a specific way.

-The "Undo" class must save the last orders entered.
-You must allow to add or delete orders, as well as list the last commands in the order in Linux.
-The Undo class must implement a singleton pattern.
+In the main program, he created PizzaBuilder and MasterPizzer, and uses them to build pizzas with different configurations.

 ### Català
-Crea una classe que repliqui el funcionament del comando 'Undo'.
-Aquesta classe serà utilitzada per la classe Main, que permetrà introduir opcions per consola.

-La classe 'Undo' ha de guardar les últimes comandes introduïdes.
-Ha de permetre afegir o eliminar comandes, així com llistar les últimes comandes introduïdes (semblant a la comanda 'history' en Linux).
-La classe 'Undo' ha d'implementar imprescindiblement un patró Singleton.
+Desenvolupa un sistema de gestió de comandes de pizzes utilitzant el patró de disseny Builder en Java.
+El sistema ha de permetre la creació de diferents tipus de pizzes amb configuracions de mida, massa i ingredients diferents.

+Defineix una classe Pizza amb els següents atributs:
+- size (mida)
+- dough (tipus de massa)
+- toppings (ingredients)

+Crea una interfície PizzaBuilder amb els mètodes necessaris per configurar la mida, la massa i els ingredients d'una pizza.
+Implementa una o més classes que actuïn com a constructors concrets (PizzaBuilder) per a diferents tipus de pizzes.
+Per exemple, podries tenir un constructor per a la pizza hawaiana, un altre per a la pizza vegetariana, etc.
+Desenvolupa una classe MestrePizzer que rebi un PizzaBuilder i que permeti construir pizzes de manera específica.
+En el programa principal (Main), crea instàncies de PizzaBuilder i de MestrePizzer, i utilitza'ls per construir pizzes amb diferents configuracions.

 💻**Stack used:**
 Project created with: